slatedocs/slate/source/index.html.md

 }
 ```

-This API is used to add education details and any relevant docs of the user.
+This API is used to add education details and any relevant docs of the candidate.

 <aside class="notice">
  Please give the image url in this API.
 Use the token which was returned after add candidate API.
 </aside>

 <aside class="warning">
-  Api will reject upload of any docs that were not set True in config.
+  API will reject upload of any docs that were not set True in config.
 </aside>

-<b>Supported Docs</b>
+<b>Supported Documents with Keys</b>

-1. 10th class
+1. 10th class (10)
-2. 12th class
+2. 12th class (12)
-3. Bachelor
+3. Bachelor (bachelor)
-4. Masters
+4. Masters (masters)
-5. Doctorate
+5. Doctorate (doctorate)

-<b>Education Keys</b>

-1. 10
-2. 12
-3. bachelor
-4. masters
-5. doctorate

 # Get Candidate